Aptus-Project/Aptus_Final/README.md

    - Conducts virtual AI interviews with candidates.
    - Ranks candidates based on feedback and analytics.

-## Implementation Plan

-- **Flexibility in Timelines**: Adjusts for delayed deployment and prioritizes continuous improvement.
-- **High-Level Implementation**: Regular communication with beta users for feedback and iterative updates.

 ## Conclusion

 APTUS aims to revolutionize the recruitment process by leveraging AI to provide a seamless, efficient, and unbiased hiring experience.
 With personalized assessments, virtual AI interviews, and comprehensive feedback, APTUS addresses the critical challenges faced by both candidates and recruiters.